 Connecting with customers today means connecting the dots.
 Future leaders will build integrated systems that activate messages and deliver value with better continuity and results.

 Connecting with customers today means connecting the dots.
-Customer touchpoints, from physical products and environments, digital experiences, service offerings and training, should all add up to a cohesive whole.
+In this video, we discuss c ustomer touchpoints, from physical products and environments, digital experiences, service offerings and training, should all add up to a cohesive whole.
 Future leaders will build integrated systems that activate messages and deliver value with better continuity and results.
-In this webinar, we wil explore methods for getting your arms around this important issue and how to create standards, frameworks, and systems for moving forward.
+In this webinar, we will explore methods for getting your arms around this important issue and how to create standards, frameworks, and systems for moving forward.

 Thank you very much for joining me today for our webinar on Creating Strategic Alignment.
 My name is Kevin Budelmann, I'm the president of a company called Peopledesign.
 This is our second webinar that we have put together for this year.
 I'm hopeful that you may have listened in on our first one on Finding Strategic Focus.
 This is a bit of a follow up on that one, if not that's fine you can listen to it later or you certainly don't need to understand that to get into this one.